Annekk/Annekk/README.md

 👩🏻‍💻 I’m currently studying BBA - Business Information Systems and graduating in spring 2023.

-:pencil: Starting my thesis at the moment.
+:pencil: Writing my thesis at the moment.
 The topic is UX&UI design related.

 🤓 Studied Html, Css, JS, Bootstrap, Php, Sql, CMS:WordPress, Ux&Ui Design and Digital marketing.
 From repositories you can find out more.